National Hockey League: Rule differences with international hockey

 The league has regularly modified its rules to counter perceived imperfections in the game.
 The penalty shot was adopted from the Pacific Coast Hockey Association to ensure players were not being blocked from opportunities to score.
 For the 2005–06 season, the league changed some of the rules regarding being offside.
 First, the league removed the "offside pass" or "two-line pass" rule, which required a stoppage in play if a pass originating from inside a team's defending zone was completed on the offensive side of the centre line, unless the puck crossed the line before the player.
 Furthermore, the league reinstated the "tag-up offside" which allows an attacking player a chance to get back onside by returning to the neutral zone.
 The changes to the offside rule were among several rule changes intended to increase overall scoring, which had been in decline since the expansion years of the mid-nineties and the increased prevalence of the neutral zone trap.
 Since 2005, when a team is guilty of icing the puck they are not allowed to make a line change or skater substitution of any sort before the following face-off (except to replace an injured player or re-install a pulled goaltender).
 Since 2013, the league has used hybrid icing, where a linesman stops play due to icing if a defending player (other than the goaltender) crosses the imaginary line that connects the two face-off dots in their defensive zone before an attacking player is able to.
 This was done to counter a trend of player injury in races to the puck.

-In the NHL, fighting leads to major penalties while IIHF rules, and most amateur rules, call for the ejection of fighting players.
+Fighting in the NHL leads to major penalties while IIHF rules, and most amateur rules, call for the ejection of fighting players.
 Usually, a penalized team cannot replace a player that is penalized on the ice and is thus short-handed for the duration of the penalty, but if the penalties are coincidental, for example when two players fight, both teams remain at full strength.
 Also, unlike minor penalties, major penalties must be served to their full completion, regardless of number of goals scored during the power play.

 The league also imposes a conduct policy on its players.
 Players are banned from gambling and criminal activities have led to the suspension of players.
 The league and the Players' Association agreed to a stringent anti-doping policy in the 2005 collective bargaining agreement.
 The policy provides for a twenty-game suspension for a first positive test, a sixty-game suspension for a second positive test, and a lifetime suspension for a third positive test.